TBI (Traumatic Brain Injuries)

 Know When To Seek Medical Attention

-According to the CDC, there were more than 233,000 non-fatal TBI-related hospitalizations in the U.S. The most common injuries requiring hospitalization were car crashes and falls.
+According to the CDC, there are more than 230,000 non-fatal TBI-related hospitalizations in the U.S every year.
+The most common injuries requiring hospitalization were car crashes and falls.
 So, if you’ve been in a motor vehicle accident or had a bad fall, you’ll likely need prompt medical care.

 • Forgetfulness or amnesia